canyacoin/canya-blog/README.md

 To write a blog post :
 1. Navigate to files -> src -> posts, and then click the '+' icon and choose 'Create new file.'
 2. Create a file with a .md extension, e.g. `blog-post-1.md`
-3. Once the file is created, you will see the file's page, but it will be empty.
-Click the 'edit' button on the right-hand side of the screen.
-4. You can now start writing your blog. note that you MUST add these block of text at the VERY TOP of your file before adding any text.
+3. You can now start writing your blog. note that you MUST add these block of text at the VERY TOP of your file before adding any text.
 ```
 ---
 title: 'Your Blog Title'